 How To Remove Dark Spots On Legs?

-A medical-grade roller with microneedles is used to carefully injure the upper layer of the skin.
-This boosts the production of collagen that heals the skin automatically and gets rid of pigmentation as well.
-Mostly, 3-4 sessions of Microneedling are performed to get a smoother and evenly toned skin.
+- Microneedling – Doctors use a medical-grade roller with microneedles to create controlled micro-injuries on the upper layer of the skin.
+This boosts the production of collagen that heals the skin automatically and eliminates pigmentation as well.
+Mostly, dermatologists perform three to four sessions to remove spots from legs and get a smoother and evenly toned skin.

 Also Read: How To Treat Black Spots On Back?